-- Results of genetic analysis presented at the 69th Tuna Conference, May 2018 - SAC-10-18 Review of research at the Achotines Laboratory - In preparation: Publication of results in a scientific journal
+- Results of genetic analysis presented at the 69th Tuna Conference, May 2018, the World Aquaculture Society Annual Meeting, March 2019, and the 43rd Larval Fish Conference, May 2019 - SAC-10-18 Review of research at the Achotines Laboratory - In preparation: Publication of results in a scientific journal

-The genetic study will be completed in 2019.
+The genetic study will be completed in 2020.
 An ancillary activity will be the preliminary testing of a kit designed to identify male sex markers from the skin mucus of fish.

-DROIFCT E 2 at In vestigate the movements, behavior, and habitat utilization of silky sharks in the EPO THEME: Life-history studies for scientific support of management OAL: F. Life-history studies for species at risk ARGET: F.2.
-Life history of sharks CUTION: Biology and Ecosystem Program Objectives Evaluate movements, behavior, and habitat utilization of silky sharks in the equatorial and tropical EPO from in-depth analyses of existing data obtained from archival tags Background Understanding population structure and movements is essential for stock assessments, particularly for sharks • The information available about movements, behavior, and habitat utilization of silky sharks in the EPO is limited Understanding behavior and habitat utilization is important for effective conservation measures and for ecological risk assessment analyses Relevance for Improve management advice on silky sharks based on spatially-structured stock management assessments; habitat utilization information is useful for mitigation and spatial management Duration 12 months (2020) Work plan and The archival tag data for silky sharks collected for previous projects will be status analyzed in depth and compared for describing geographic variation in movements, behavior and habitat utilization in a manuscript to be submitted to a scientific journal External INAPESCA, Mexico collaborators Deliverables Presentation for SAC-11, May 2020 Manuscript for publication in a scientific journal
+PROJECT F.2.a: Investigate the movements, behavior, and habitat utilization of silky sharks in the EPO THEME: Life-history studies for scientific support of management GOAL: F. Life-history studies for species at risk TARGET: F.2.
+Life history of sharks EXECUTION: Biology and Ecosystem Program Objectives Evaluate movements, behavior, and habitat utilization of silky sharks in the Objectives equatorial and tropical EPO from in-depth analyses of existing data obtained from archival tags Background Understanding population structure and movements is essential for stock Dackground assessments, particularly for sharks , • The information available about movements, behavior, and habitat utilization of silky sharks in the EPO is limited Understanding behavior and habitat utilization is important for effective conservation measures and for ecological risk assessment analyses Relevance for Improve management advice on silky sharks based on spatially-structured stock management assessments; habitat utilization information is useful for mitigation and spatial management Duration 24 months (2020-2021) Work plan and The archival tag data for silky sharks collected for previous IATTC projects funded status through the EU will be analyzed in depth and compared for describing geographic variation in movements, behavior and habitat utilization in a manuscript to be submitted to a scientific journal External INCOPESCA Costa Rica; WWF Ecuador; and INAPESCA Mexico collaborators Deliverables Presentation for SAC-12, May 2021 Manuscript for publication in a scientific journal

 PROJECT F.2.a: Investigate the movements, behavior, and habitat utilization of silky sharks in the EPO

-Updated: May 2019
+Updated: January 2020

 Progress summary for the reporting period

 This project starts in 2020